-The 4 Best Orange Wines for Fall 2017
+The 4 Best Orange Wines for Summer 2019

 What is orange wine?
-The rosé of Fall 2017!
-Learn how orange wine is made and where to buy the tastiest bottles this fall.
+The rosé of summer 2019!
+Learn how orange wine is made and which are the tastiest bottles to buy this season.

 What Is Orange Wine?

-But what exactly is orange wine—and how is orange wine made?
-It's made by fermenting and aging the juice of white grapes with their skins in a large clay vessel called a “qvevri” says Amanda Bowman, a sales associate at Chambers Street Wines in New York City.
+To begin, orange wine is made by fermenting and aging the juice of white grapes with their skins in a large clay vessel called a “qvevri” says Amanda Bowman, a sales associate at Chambers Street Wines in New York City.
 The “skin-contact,” Bowman says, gives the wine its color.
 So, it is probably more appropriate to call it a “style” of winemaking, as it got its name from the color, not the tangy fruit.

 By comparison, white wine is made from white grapes after removing the skin and seeds.
-And red wine is made using a similar process to its caramel-colored counterpart, but with red or black grapes.
+And red wine is made using a similar process to its caramel-colored counterpart, but with red grapes.

 Andrew Harwood, founder of NYC Wine Company, tells Real Simple orange wine is having a moment now, but it’s truly a “throwback to how wine used to be made.”
 Harwood describes the flavor of orange wines as “richer, with a nuttiness and toastiness to them.”

-Top Orange Wines to Buy for Fall 2017
+Top Orange Wines to Buy for Summer 2019

-There are four orange wine brands Harwood recommends for those looking to fall into the season with a glass of this trending wine.
+There are four orange wine brands we love for those looking to fall into the season with a glass of this trendy type of vino: